LoganTipsword/SpookyFinder-mockup/README.md

 # SpookyFinder-mockup

-The app mockup features a scare level dropdown menu and a placeholder box for a map.
+The app mockup features a scare level dropdown menu, a placeholder box for a map, and a simulated camera and photo gallery.